Kay Panabaker

-Stephanie Kay Panabaker (born May 2, 1990) is an American zoologist and former actress.
+Stephanie Kay Panabaker (born May 2, 1990) is an American former actress.
 She is best known for her work with the Disney Channel, starring in popular productions like Phil of the Future (2004–2006) and Read It and Weep (2006), and her role on the teen drama Summerland (2004–2005).

 Early life

 Stephanie Kay Panabaker was born on May 2, 1990, in Orange County, Texas, to Donna (née Mayock) and Harold Panabaker, III.
 As children, she and her older sister, Danielle Panabaker, started acting at various community theatres in Chicago, Philadelphia, and Atlanta.
 Their family relocated to Los Angeles so the sisters could further their acting careers.

 Panabaker graduated from high school, in 2003, at 13 years old and was valedictorian.
 She graduated from Glendale Community College with an associate degree when she was 15 and from University of California, Los Angeles (UCLA) with a Bachelor of Arts in history when she was 17.